 Who it’s for: Simple VA positions are for anyone with basic technology skills, but no specialized skills (yet).
 VA positions are usually ongoing, so if you hate constantly hunting for new clients, this could be right up your alley.

 Potential earnings: The average base salary for virtual assistants in the US is $59,352.
 The more irreplaceable you are, the more you can charge.
 You can make yourself more irreplaceable by learning more skills, being reliable, and being fun to work with.
+Here’s how to become a Pinterest manager VA specifically — one great way to up your income.

 A transcriptionist’s job is to convert video and audio content into written content.
 This requires speedy typing fingers, keen ears, and extreme attention to detail.